 As a composer, he was the winner of the 2018 EQT Young Composer Contest where his orchestral piece Arrivals was premiered by the Pittsburgh Philharmonic.
-Some of his other recent works include Autumn Chrysalis (for violin, violoncello, clarinet, pipa, and yangqun) programed by the Sforzando Collective; and Kyrie (for SATB) from his Missa Brevis, which was premiered at the 2017 European American Musical Alliance Nadia Boulanger Institute in Paris.
-Prior works include two short ballets, Blank Space (for violin, clarinet, bassoon, violoncello, and piano) which premiered at the Creating Higher Ground Festival with choreography by Julia Bengtsson, and Was it a Dream? (for violin and violoncello) which premiered at the 2016 New York 10 Dance Festival with choreography by Temple Kemezis .
-He received his Masters degree from the Manhattan School of Music under the tutelage of Dr. Richard Danielpour.
+His piano trio To This Great Land was performed at the English Music Festival in Yorkshire and he has two premieres scheduled with the Baltimore Philharmonia and the Cypress Symphonic Winds next spring.
+Some of his other recent works include Autumn Chrysalis (for violin, violoncello, clarinet, pipa, and yangqun) programed by the Sforzando Collective; and Kyrie (for SATB) from his Missa Brevis, which premiered at the 2017 European American Musical Alliance Nadia Boulanger Institute in Paris.
+Prior works include two short ballets, Blank Space (for violin, clarinet, bassoon, violoncello, and piano) which was performed at the 2018 Fast-Forward Festival with choreography by Julia Bengtsson, and Was it a Dream? (for violin and violoncello) which premiered at the 2016 New York 10 Dance Festival with choreography by Temple Kemezis .
+He received his Masters of Music degree from the Manhattan School of Music under the direction of Dr. Richard Danielpour with a premiere by the MSM’s Composer’s Orchestra and he received his Bachelor's degree from California State University, Fullerton where he studied composition with Dr. Pamela Madsen, counterpoint with Dr. Lloyd Rodgers, and commercial arranging with Bill Cunliffe.

 Before coming to New York, Brian made a forceful debut in the commercial music scene of Los Angeles.
-His orchestrations for Greg Nabours’ song cycle, The Trouble With Words and Celebration Theater’s production of The Color Purple garnered him much praise and the opportunity to bring his talents to the West End at Menier Chocolate Factory’s The Color Purple production.
+His orchestrations for Greg Nabours’s song cycle, The Trouble With Words and Celebration Theater’s production of The Color Purple garnered him much praise and the opportunity to bring his talents to the West End at Menier Chocolate Factory’s The Color Purple production.
 Known for making the seemingly impossible possible, Morales produced a full orchestral recording session for the small-budget independent short film, Transcendence, along with a half-dozen other independent films.
-Morales received his Bachelor's degree from California State University in Fullerton where he studied composition with Dr. Pamela Madsen, counterpoint with Dr. Lloyd Rodgers, and commercial arranging with Bill Cunliffe.